 - Powered top and bottom axis movement as a C-frame design edge trims

-- Powered bottom axis movement with docking between top and bottom knives
+- The powered bottom axis movement with docking between the top and bottom knives

 - Powered bottom axis movement with powered top axis movement

-Quick set can be used on any application and can be retrofitted into most applications.
-These systems are proven to be more reliable than conventional linear actuator systems along with faster and simultaneous slitter positioning setup time of 30 seconds or less, depending upon the number of cuts compared to the standard conventional positioning systems.
-Quick set can come in razor, crush and shear with three basic motor sizes.
+In conclusion, these systems are proven to be more reliable than conventional linear actuator systems.
+Moreover, it is faster with a simultaneous slitter positioning setup time of 30 seconds or less, depending upon the number of cuts.
+Quick Set can come in razor, crush and shear with three basic motor sizes.

-The control system for the Dienes Corporation QUICK SET slitter section makes use of a programmable controller and HMI touch screen for operator ease when entering new recipes and operating the slitter.
+The control system for the Dienes Corporation Quick Set slitter section makes use of a programmable controller.
+Secondly, there is an HMI touch screen for operator ease when entering new recipes and operating the slitter.

-Dienes is happy to help customers find the positioning system that best suits their needs.
+Do you still have questions about this blog, what is a positioning system?
+Dienes is happy to help!
+Our team will help customers find the positioning system that best suits their needs.
 Order your positioning system today or call us at 1-800-885-3452 if you have any questions.